artursniegowski/Mastering_Django_through_Projects/02-BookStore-API-Django/README.md

 *'PASSWORD':os.environ.get('MYSQL_PASSWORD')*, - password that you use to authenticate the user in the database<br>
 *'HOST':'127.0.0.1'*, - host of the database to connect to<br>
 *'PORT': '3306'*, - and port for the host<br>

+**III.
+RUNNING UNIT TESTS**<br>
+You can also run unit test that were created in the test.py file for API testing.
+You can run it from your terminal with 'python manage.py test'<br>

 <br>
 You can also connect locally to a MySQL database, but first you will need to install and configure it on your local machine.
 For more information, follow this link: https://www.mysql.com/<br>